fatiando/2023-kegs/extended-abstract/README.md

 documentation have facilitated its use by researchers and industry professionals from different regions of the world.
-Some of these users have since become contributors by writing new features, fixing bugs, adding more test, improving the documentation or having an active participation in its community.
+Some of these users have since become contributors by writing new features, fixing bugs, adding more tests, improving the documentation or having an active participation in its community.
 Now, the Fatiando project has over 30 contributors, and it continues to grow using a community-driven model.